-- 65. First Homes are the government's preferred discounted market tenure and should account for at least 25% of all affordable housing units delivered by developers through planning obligations. - 66.
+- 65. First Homes are a form of discounted market tenure.
 First Homes are a specific kind of discounted market sale housing and should be considered to meet the definition of 'affordable housing' for planning purposes.
-First Homes are discounted market sale units which: - a) must be discounted by a minimum of 30% against the market value; - b) are sold to a person or persons meeting the First Homes eligibility criteria (a first time buyer with a combined household income of less than £80,000). - c) on their first sale, will have a restriction registered on the title at HM Land Registry to ensure this discount (as a percentage of current market value) and certain other restrictions are passed on at each subsequent title transfer; and, - d) after the discount has been applied, the first sale must be at a price no higher than £250,000 (or £420,000 in Greater London). - 67.
-First Homes are the government's preferred discounted market tenure and should account for at least 25% of all affordable housing units delivered by developers
+First Homes are discounted market sale units which: - a) must be discounted by a minimum of 30% against the market value; - b) are sold to a person or persons meeting the First Homes eligibility criteria (a first time buyer with a combined household income of less than £80,000). - c) on their first sale, will have a restriction registered on the title at HM Land Registry to ensure this discount (as a percentage of current market value) and certain other restrictions are passed on at each subsequent title transfer; and, - d) after the discount has been applied, the first sale must be at a price no higher than £250,000 (or £420,000 in Greater London). - 66.
+Footnote 31 of the NPPF 2024 states "the requirement to deliver a minimum of 25% of affordable housing as First Homes, as set out in 'Affordable Homes Update' Written Ministerial Statement dated 24 May 2021, no longer applies.
+Delivery of First Homes can, however, continue where local planning authorities judge that they meet local need."
+Neighbourhood Plans can apply their own eligibility criteria in addition to the

-- through planning obligations.
-Neighbourhood Plans can apply their own eligibility criteria in addition to the national criteria.
+- national criteria.
 This can include a policy requiring a local connection.
-Any local eligibility criteria will apply for a maximum of 3 months from when a home is first marketed. - 68.
+Any local eligibility criteria will apply for a maximum of 3 months from when a home is first marketed. - 67.
 The HNA concluded that the 50% discount would make First Homes comfortably affordable to average earning households.
 Given the current own/rent proportions in Chiseldon and other matters of affordability, First Homes would provide a very useful form of affordable housing for Chiseldon.

-Type and size
+Type and Size

-- 69. The HNA concluded that Chiseldon's housing stock is dominated by detached and semi-detached housing which makes up a substantially higher proportion of stock compared to the levels in Swindon as a whole.
-There is a relatively smaller proportion of terraced housing and very few flats. - 70.
+- 68. The HNA concluded that Chiseldon's housing stock is dominated by detached and semi-detached housing which makes up a substantially higher proportion of stock compared to the levels in Swindon as a whole.
+There is a relatively smaller proportion of terraced housing and very few flats. - 69.
 The HNA considered that many of the current homes (81%) have one bedroom more than what is required and are thus considered to be "under-occupied", mainly because as families grow older and change, children move out leaving the houses with un-used bedrooms.
 The conclusion is that there are sufficient large homes but that smaller 2 and 3 bedroom properties are needed to complement existing stock.
-This conclusion is supported by the Chiseldon Parish Council survey cited above. - 71.
+This conclusion is supported by the Chiseldon Parish Council survey cited above. - 70.
 Community consultation and representation made to the parish council indicate strong support for new homes to be wheelchair accessible.
 This means that design of new homes should allow residents to adapt to wheelchair use if the need arises.
 Design should ensure that such matters as light switches and plugs are not be at ground floor level, that doors are wide enough for wheelchairs to pass through, level access to the main entrance; a flush threshold; sufficiently wide doorways and circulation space; and a toilet at entrance level.
-Changes to building regulations in 2020 introduced an optional requirement for standards for wheelchair access (Requirement M4(2) and M4(3)11.
+Changes to building regulations in 2020 introduced an optional requirement for standards for wheelchair access (Requirement M4(2) and M4(3).